 sudo dpkg-reconfigure tzdata and then either run

-killall -g openaps; oref0-set-device-clocks to set the devices to match, or just change your pump and receiver time manually.
+killall -g oref0-pump-loop; oref0-set-device-clocks to set the devices to match, or just change your pump and receiver time manually.
 Make sure to test in your new location to make sure everything is working!
 We also recommend planning to do this when you have some extra time for troubleshooting, in case you have issues.
 Also, it’s worth noting that your body only changes about an hour or so of timezone a day, so even if you go abroad, there’s not a rush to change timezones/the time on your devices - you can wait until 2-3 days into your trip to make the swap, at a time when you have some room to update your rigs.

 After the timezone change OpenAPS sometimes gets confused about the BG and/or pump data being “in the future”.
 The pump and CGM data are not timestamped in UTC, so being unsynchronized with the OpenAPS can cause incorrect behavior.
 When the BG or pump data is “in the future” the software may stop pulling current information from the pump, and stop functioning (until the current time in the system reaches the time when the monitor data is no longer “in the future”).
 It often makes sense to remove all files from OpenAPS monitor folder after changing the timezone.
 However, this is sometimes insufficient, as the devices will still have records that are “in the future” from the perspective of your new timezone.
 As a result, you should expect Nightscout uploads to fail until the system time catches up to the previous device time, particularly when traveling west.